mrodriguezalas/intro-python-summer-course/Lesson 8/README.md

 <img src="Images/release.png" alt="Release" width=800 />

+### Example resulting package
+If all goes well you should now have a [published package in the PyPI test repository](https://test.pypi.org/project/example2-pkg-mrodriguezalas/0.0.1/)

 As a final note, you can use the [Github Markdown Documentation](https://docs.github.com/es/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) to format your markdown files.